Diffusion transitions in a 2D periodic lattice: Model

 For the results shown along this work, all phase-space portraits will be made over the same Poincar\'{e} surface section (PSS) -- highlighted by green lines in figure \ref{fig:potential}, namely the one defined as the oriented surface along two of the lattice pits, \textit{i.e.},

-Since hamiltonian (\ref{eq:hamiltonian}) is autonomous, energy ($E=H$) is an immediate constant of motion, constraining trajectories in a three-dimensional surface, which can thus be pictured by a 2D section.
+Since Hamiltonian (\ref{eq:hamiltonian}) is autonomous, energy ($E=H$) is an immediate constant of motion, constraining trajectories in a three-dimensional surface, which can thus be pictured by a 2D section.
 The oriented surface $\Sigma$ is particularly convenient for this potential since it intersects all possible solutions within a single unit cell pit, except for the UPOs along the stable direction of the saddle equilibrium points located at $y=0$ and $y=\pi$.
 Indeed, bounded solutions around the minima points with $y<0$ will occur, but nonetheless the $\frac{\pi}{2}$ rotation invariance implies that their symmetrical counterpart solutions will intersect $\Sigma$ at $y=\frac{\pi}{2}$.
 The potential symmetry allows us to consider the motion in a restricted phase-space if one modulates trajectories with periodic boundary conditions ($x,y \in [-\pi,\pi)$), but it also allows for the scattering or diffusion of particles if one lets spatial variables run freely.

 The PSS $\Sigma$ will also be used as reference for representing periodic orbits.
 Along any PSS, POs appear as fixed points with discrete period, \textit{i.e.}, an $n$-periodic orbit will cross the PSS $n$ times until it return to its initial point.
 However, the number of these crossings depends on the orientation of the surface and how it intercepts the orbit path.
 Therefore, along the text we refer to discrete periods (labeled as $T$) only defined relative to $\Sigma$ (\ref{eq:pss}).
-Moreover, besides the discrete period, we differentiate it from the real-valued dynamical period (labeled as $\tau$), which is simply the total time elapsed for the orbit to return to its initial point.
+Moreover, we differentiate the discrete period from the real-valued dynamical period (labeled as $\tau$), which is simply the total time elapsed for the orbit to returns to its initial point.